SDU-SW-Engineering/Advanced_Software_Architecture/README.md

 ## Introduction
 This repository serves as a template for students of Advanced Software Engineering to structure their portfolio project.

-## Structure
-Below is the detailed overview of the structure:
+Below is the detailed overview of the repository structure:

 <pre>
 .